mabhijithn/eeg-analyse/README.md

 # EEG Analysis in python
 Scripts and functions to analyse various paradigms and experiments in EEG signal processing literature

+## v0.1:
+Functions in python to read:
+1. EDF files (Temple University Seizure Corpus format)
+2. MAT file (exported from `matlab` using custom format specified in the function)
+3. DAT file recorded using Curry Software

 ### Sample Data:

-1. EDF file can be found in this [link](https://u.pcloud.link/publink/show?code=kZw5SYXZNjbDikldjYFuuqIus85yGSdbJQ57):
+1. EDF file can be found in this [link](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml).
+2. A sample MAT file is provided in sample-data folder
+3. A sample EEG recording made using Curry Software will be updated soon.